 When it comes to getting enough sleep, we have a habit of trying to cut corners.
 Seven or eight hours of sleep may sound ideal, but rarely do we seem to have the time.

-According to the National Sleep Foundation, older adults should receive between 7-9 hours of sleep each night.
+According to the National Sleep Foundation, older adults should sleep between 7-9 hours each night.
 This recommendation only increases amongst teenagers, preschoolers, and toddlers.
 Yet despite this advice, 45% of Americans say that poor or insufficient sleep has affected their daily lives at least once in the past week.

-Getting a good night’s sleep isn’t easy, but it’s crucial.
-Let’s pull down the sheets to learn more about sleep, why 6 hours of sleep simply isn’t enough, and what we can do to ensure we’re getting the hours of shuteye we need.
+Getting a good night’s sleep isn’t easy, but it’s essential.
+Let’s pull down the sheets to learn more about sleep, why 6 hours of sleep simply isn’t enough for most people, and what we can do to ensure we’re getting the hours of shuteye we need.

 The Basics of Sleep